gnuyent/sundial/README.md

 * Generates parameterized class schedules.

 ## Installation
 There are currently no automated builds for Rust.

-To install locally, make sure you have Rust and Cargo installed.
-Then, once inside the repository, run:
+To run locally, make sure you have Rust and Cargo installed.
+Then, once inside the repository, configure the `config.toml` file and run:

-* `cargo build --release`
+* `cargo run --release`

-Configure the `config.toml` file and then run the executable.

 ## Troubleshooting
 sundial is a continuous work in progress.
 If you start facing problems, please submit an issue with as much relevant